luxeria/liblux/README.md

 liblux
 ======

-Library for LuXeria and LuXlab
+This is a LuXeria library for EAGLE.